Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 Scale

-• 2 ½ pounds fresh green beans, ends trimmed & cut into 2-inch pieces
+• 2 ½ pounds fresh green beans, ends trimmed and cut into 2-inch pieces

 • 3 tablespoons unsalted butter, divided